shidianxia/vueboard/README.md

 # vueboard
-a simple events bulletin board application using vue.js
+A simple events bulletin board application using vue.js
+- Using AVOSCloud as back-end service
+- Intergated AVOS JS SDK